waimea-hwstringer/300dtd-finance-website/docs/1-sprint-1-prototype.md

 ### Changes / Improvements

-I want to add a page that has more detailed information about the post like the date etc.

-It would feel better to make a post from the home page rather than having to click on my account.
+> "I want to add a page that has more detailed information about the post like the date etc. It would feel better to make a post from the home page rather than having to click on my account.
 You should also be able to click on a post and view it from the users account.

-There needs to be an admin dashboard page.
+There needs to be an admin dashboard page where I can activate/control accounts."

+- detailed view of posts when posts are clicked on
+- make posts from account and home page
+- admin dashboard to activate accounts

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/proto/aN2B4ynyy9LErcBxPE8BQN/300DTD-Finance-1.5?node-id=1-3&p=f&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=1%3A3&embed-host=share" allowfullscreen></iframe>